 The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing divorce and child custody.
 Call now our Lawyer Hotline.
 Call now 916-443-1267.

 Child Custody Modification

 You may want a child custody modification when the current child custody order is no longer workable.
-Child custody modification can occur at any time and for a number of reasons most of which involve a change in circumstances.
+Child custody modification can occur at any time.
+There can be a number of reasons most of which involve a change in circumstances.